davialabs/davia/README.md

 ### 3. Generate Documentation

-Ask your coding agent to write the documentation for your project.
-Your agent will use Davia to generate interactive documentation with visualizations and editable whiteboards.
+Ask your AI coding agent to write the documentation for your project.
+Your agent will use Davia's tools to generate interactive documentation with visualizations and editable whiteboards.

 ### 4. View Your Documentation